 Confession time:

 I am new to Alla Prima.
-I've never painted in alla prima.
+I've

 Mine was the old classical technique.
 Layered oil painting.